Arguing Against Integration of Selves

 They claim the opposite of dissociation is integration.
 I would like to consider the opposite of dissociation to be presence.
 But one can make these arguments if you'd like.
 Dissociation is a normal coping mechanism, one that singlet people use all the time.
 Dissociation itself is not unhealthy.
 It's the ability to "lose yourself" for a time outside of normal reality, whether a part of you or the whole of your consciousness.
 It's the ability to "check out" and be non-present.

 To vilify dissociation is like vilifying blinking.
 Yes, when you blink you're unable to see what's around you for a moment.
-But it gives your eyes much-needed lubrication and wipes down and dust on the surface.
+But it gives your eyes much-needed lubrication and wipes down any dust on the surface.
 Gives your visual cortex a momentary respite.
 And some of us close our eyes longer for different reasons — sleep, meditation, thinking, remembering.
 But closing your eyes while driving is not a wise move.
 Obviously there's a time and place for everything, right?

 There's a time and place for dissociation.
 I will agree that in the case of dissociative disorders, we certainly have had too much of a good thing and learning how to be present and learning to trust being present is very important for our mental and physical health.

 There's other meanings of "integration" other than "reversing dissociation" to consider as well.
 "Sensory integration" which is really co-consciousness with other entities in your head.
 This can be a very good thing, helps ease a shared life.
 But does not require becoming one person.
 Your "self-states" as they like to call it can remain separate, and be quite happy that way.
 Being many does not indicate failure of a therapist to help you.
-It indicates that humanity is much more varied in expression than they're comfortable with.
+It indicates that humanity is much more varied in expression than singular folk are generally comfortable with.

 The next argument I have with this book in particular is that it regards personality aspects to be part of one's dissociation.
 Personality.
 Even the DSM doesn't call it "personality" aspects anymore but "identities" because identity goes well beyond simple markers of personality.
 Yes, some people who are highly dissociated and could be considered plural are experiencing part-ness more than people-ness, although this isn't to say that parts are less valid than people, at all!
 Parts are as valid as anything else in life.